joseph-x-li/joseph-x-li.github.io/myblog/content/pages/words.md

 +++

-They used to be written down on an index card inside my desk.
+These used to be written down on an index card inside my desk.
 Then, I moved them to a spreadsheet.
 Now, they are here.

-These are the ones that I often find myself thinking about in the middle of the day.
+These are the specific ones that I often find myself thinking about in the middle of the day.

  - You are the average of your five closest friends.
  - Being on time is not a talent.